Square Root LASSO: Well-posedness, Lipschitz stability and the tuning trade off: Conclusion

 In this paper, we studied the Square Root LASSO (\srlasso{}) \cref{eq:SR-LASSO}.
 We established sufficient conditions for its well-posedness, namely \cref{ass:weak}, and linked it to two stronger regularity conditions, the intermediate condition \cref{ass:intermediate} and the strong condition \cref{ass:Strong}, respectively.
 The intermediate condition is shown to imply local Lipschitzness and directional differentiability of the solution map as a function of the right-hand side and the tuning parameter (around a reference point); the strong condition, in turn, guarantees continuous differentiability of said solution map.
 We then leveraged these results to compare the \srlasso{} to its close relative, the (unconstrained) \lasso{} from a theoretical perspective.
 This comparison suggests that the celebrated robustness of optimal parameter tuning to noise of the SR-LASSO comes at the price of elevated sensitivity of the solution map to the tuning parameter itself.
 Our numerical experiments confirmed the presence of this robustness-sensitivity trade off for parameter tuning, and illustrated the sharpness of our Lipschitz bounds and the validity of the main assumptions upon which the theory relies on.

 We conclude by discussing possible extensions of this work and open problems: although we focused on the dependence of the solution map in $b$ and $\lambda$, we point out that it is straightforward (at the cost of more computational overhead) to extend all stability results to the case where also the design matrix $A$ is a parameter.
-Moreover, similarly to~\cite{berk2022lasso}, our results could be explicitly applied to compressed sensing theory by combining our Lipschitz bounds with explicit estimates of the sparsity of SR-LASSO solutions~\cite{foucart2023sparsity}.
-Finally, in the LASSO case it is known~\cite{zhang2015necessary} that the analogous sufficient condition to \cref{ass:weak} is also necessary for uniqueness.
-At this point, whether this is also true for the SR-LASSO, is an open question and we challenge the reader to clarify it.
+An obvious question is whether the Lipschitz stability results presented in \cite{berk2023lasso} and here can be extended beyond the LASSO and SR-LASSO framework, respectively.
+If one is merely interested in a qualitative result, the answer is clearly positive.
+Several papers in the literature address this for certain regularizers and $\ell_2$-fidelity term, see, e.g., \cite{bolte2024differentiating} and \cite{nghia2024geometric}.
+On the other hand, getting quantitative results, i.e., explicit local Lipschitz constants, is a topic of ongoing research.